 - Don’t swim.
 Avoid swimming and using hot tubs for a week after surgery.

 - Don’t rub your eye.
 Rubbing your eye can cause you to develop an infection.

 If you have not yet had cataract surgery, the only way to treat them is with surgery to replace the clouded lens of the eye with an artificial intraocular lens (IOL).
 There is little to no discomfort, and vision is usually restored within days.

-Elmquist Eye Group is pleased to offer the revolutionary bladeless laser-assisted cataract procedure as well as the latest advancements in intraocular lens technology.
+Elmquist Eye Group is pleased to offer bladeless laser-assisted cataract procedure as well as the latest advancements in intraocular lens technology.

-The same laser technology that is used for all-laser LASIK surgery allows our surgeons to plan and customize each cataract procedure to the unique characteristics of each patient’s eye.
+The same laser technology that is used for all-laser LASIK surgery allows Dr. Rodriguez to plan and customize each cataract procedure to the unique characteristics of each patient’s eye.

 The computer-guided, surgeon-controlled laser has several advantages when compared to traditional cataract surgery: